M6a5x98/discord-loader/README.md

 ### Script File

-If you want to create a startip script go in the associated file and write :
+If you want to create a startup script go in the associated file and write :

 ```javascript
 module.exports = (